 Hotel Julien Dubuque: Tree Lighting Ceremony & Breakfast With Santa

 Dates: Tree Lighting Ceremony – Wed 4th Dec 2019 6pm to 7.30pm, Breakfast With Santa – Sat 7th Dec 2019 8am to 11am

 The Hotel Julien is not only a lovely hotel, but during the lead up to Christmas, they often hold various Christmas events.
 In 2019, they are holding a tree lighting ceremony in their lobby which includes music, treats and kids can meet Santa Claus.

 On Saturday December 7th, is the Breakfast with Santa event!
 This jammed packed event starts at 8am and runs until 11am with breakfast being served at 9am.
 Santa makes a second appearance at the Hotel Julien and kids can join in with cookie decorating, Christmas crafts, stories and music.

 The event costs $16 for adults and $9.50 for children.
 HOWEVER children eat free with a donation of a new toy for the Toys For Tots Foundation.
 Reservations for this Dubuque Christmas event are recommended.

 This is the start of the ‘12 Days of Christmas‘ events held during the lead up to Christmas.
-For example on Dec 12th, you will receive a free dessert with Entree at Caroline’s Restaurant!
+For example on Dec 24th you can have an Old Time Christmas Eve Dinner at Caroline’s Restaurant!